Meimato/P5/README.md

 Redesigned the product page.

-Cart page is empty for now.
+Cart page is almost completed.